meshcloud/meshcloud-docs/docs/meshstack.cloudfoundry.metering.md

 ## Supported Resources

-Resources with the following traits are addressable in the [Product Catalog](meshstack.billing-configuration.md#defining-a-custom-product-catalog).Platform Operators can use the traits of these resources to define fine-granular product and pricing rules.
+Resources with the following traits are addressable in the [Product Catalog](meshstack.billing-configuration.md#defining-a-custom-product-catalog).
+Platform Operators can use the traits of these resources to define fine-granular product and pricing rules.

 ### Service Instance
 <!--snippet:mesh.kraken.productcatalog.traits.cloudfoundry.service.instance#type-->